RULEBOOK

 • EOL TO START NEXT RACE

-Once a driver receives a P1 Penalty, any further penalties could be elevated to a higher penalty level, depending on the severity of the violation.
+Once a driver receives a P1 Penalty, any further penalties may elevate to a higher penalty level based on the severity of the violation.

 • Unclaimed Cause of Caution/Incident